patrickmineault/codebook/decoupled.md

 [^Kernighan]: Brian Kernighan is a Canadian computer scientist who contributed to the development of Unix and co-authored the first book on the C programming language.

 Code which does a little bit of everything at once is hard to work with.
-Reasoning about a function which reads inputs, does math, calls a remote server and writes outputs in a tightly coupled bundle can easily become overwhelming: there's simply too many moving pieces to keep in your head.
+Reasoning about a function which reads inputs, does math, calls a remote server and writes outputs in a tightly coupled bundle can easily become overwhelming: there's too many moving pieces to keep in your head.
 Here, I show how you can spot tightly coupled code and iteratively improve it.

 ## Code smells and spaghetti code